FAQ

 Can I export audit trails for compliance?

 Yes.
-Full chain export is available at any time in JSON, CSV, or NDJSON.
-OCSF v1.4.0 export maps to standard security event formats.
+Full chain export is available at any time in JSON, CSV, NDJSON, OCSF v1.4.0, and DSSE bundle (Sigstore-compatible) formats.
+SCITT Receipts can be attached to audit-export entries.
 Exports are formatted for regulatory submission and third-party audit.

 What is federation?